Towards Easier and Faster Sequence Labeling for Natural Language Processing: A Search-based Probabilistic Online Learning Framework (SAPO): Introduction

 \item The existing search-based methods do not support probabilistic information.
-The magnitude of model weights grows dramatically as training goes on, and there is no reliable probabilistic information can be derived.
-We will also shown the curves of the model weight magnitude in the experiments. \end{itemize}
+The magnitude of model weights grows dramatically as training goes on, and there is no reliable probabilistic information that can be derived.
+We will also show the curves of the model weight magnitude in the experiments. \end{itemize}

-To address those issues, we propose a novel and ``shockingly simple" solution, a \underline{\textbf{s}}earch-b\underline{\textbf{a}}sed \underline{\textbf{p}}robabilistic \underline{\textbf{o}}nline learning framework (SAPO), which can fix almost all of those drawbacks.
-The proposed method searches the top-$n$ output candidates, derives probabilities based on the searched candidates, and conduct fast online learning by updating the model weights.
+To address those issues, we propose a novel and ``easy" solution, a \underline{\textbf{s}}earch-b\underline{\textbf{a}}sed \underline{\textbf{p}}robabilistic \underline{\textbf{o}}nline learning framework (SAPO), which can fix almost all of those drawbacks.
+The method is ``easy'' because the optimization algorithm at the training stage is as simple as the decoding algorithm at the test stage.
+The proposed method searches the top-$n$ output candidates, derives probabilities based on the searched candidates, and conducts fast online learning by updating the model weights.

-We show that the proposed method is of fast training speed which is comparable with perceptrons and MIRA, supports search-based optimization and no need to calculate gradient, very easy to implement, with top accuracy which is even better than CRF, with reliable probability information, and with theoretical guarantees of convergence towards the optimum given reasonable conditions.
-Although in current stage our experiments are more focused on linear-chain tasks, the method and the theoretical results may apply to structured classification with more complex structures, for example tree and graph structures.
-Experiments on well-known tasks show that our method has better accuracy than CRF and almost as fast training speed as perceptron and MIRA.
-Results also show that SAPO can easily beat the state-of-the-art systems on those highly-competitive tasks, achieving record-breaking accuracies.
+We show that the proposed method is of fast training speed which is comparable with structured perceptrons and MIRA, able to support search-based optimization and no need to calculate gradient, very easy to implement, with top accuracy which is even better than CRF and BiLSTM, and with theoretical guarantees of convergence towards the optimum given reasonable conditions.
+Experiments on well-known tasks show that our method has better accuracy than CRF and BiLSTM and almost as fast training speed as structured perceptrons and MIRA.